Duration: Two days and two nights

 Water Gap Trolley

 Take a break from the road, kick your feet up, and let these expert tour guides chauffeur you through the Delaware Water Gap.
-These guys will teach you about the Native tribes who first inhabited the region as well as the early American settlers.
+The trolley experience will teach you about the Native tribes who first inhabited the region as well as the early American settlers.